Entangled photons from quantum-dot-cavity systems under non-Markovian decoherence by pulsed excitation: Introduction

-In the standard experimental configuration, the two entangled photons are emitted sequentially from the biexciton state of the QD via the exciton states, with fine-structure splitting of the exciton states giving rise to which-path information and being the limiting factor in the degree of entanglement of emitted photons~\cite{Pfanner2008}.
-Cavity-enhancement of the direct two-photon transition was proposed as a method of avoiding the intermediate exciton states and thus increasing the entanglement~\cite{delValle2011}.
-This has been shown to hold even in the presence of non-Markovian phonon-induced decoherence~\cite{Heinz2017}, and has been demonstrated experimentally~\cite{Liu2025}.
 The final limiting factor on the degree of entanglement is imperfect initialization of the system in the biexciton state.
 In the absence of cavity-mediated transition, finite laser excitation pulse widths have a detrimental effect due to Stark-shifting of the intermediate exciton states~\cite{Seidelmann2022_pulsed, Basset2023}, and this effect becomes more pronounced in the presence of a phonon environment~\cite{Seidelmann2023_pulsed_phonon}.
 However, as Stark-shifting of the exciton states will not have the same relevance, it is unclear what the combined effect of phonons and finite pulse widths in the cavity-mediated case will be.
+It was found that a two-colour excitation scheme can give very high entanglement compared to the resonant scheme, even at elevated temperatures~\cite{Bracht2023}.
 In a driven QD-cavity system the multitude of processes occurring in the dressed state basis often make an intuitive understanding and associated approximate analytic results difficult, and demand a full calculation of the dynamics~\cite{Seidelmann2023_const_drive, delValle2010}.
-Inclusion of both the phonon environment and pulsed excitation in a numerical model of the dynamics has as yet only been achieved using an approximate polaron master equation~\cite{Dewan2026}.
+Inclusion of both the phonon environment and pulsed excitation in a numerical model of the dynamics can be achieved using an approximate polaron master equation~\cite{Gustin2018, Bauch2021, Bauch2023, Dewan2026, Heinisch2026}, with more recent works making use of tensor network methods in order to obtain exact results~\cite{Bracht2023, Liu2025}.